awsdocs/amazon-ec2-user-guide/doc_source/ssd-instance-store.md

 + The current Amazon Linux AMI

 + Ubuntu version 16\.04 or latest LTS release provided by AWS\.

-  We should be recommending: latest LTS \(16\.04\) or latest regular release\.\.\.which will change every 6 months and those releases are only supported for 9 months as opposed to 5 years for LTS releases\.

 If you are using a different version, we recommend that you turn off memory hot add\.

 + Red Hat Enterprise Linux version 7\.4

 + CentOS 7 version 1708\_11

-+ Windows Server 2016, Windows Server 2012 R2, or Windows Server 2008 R2\.
-Windows Server 2012 and Windows Server 2008 are not supported\.

 SUSE Linux Enterprise Server 12 is not recommended at this time due to pending kernel updates\.